 Utah Vehicle Bill of Sale | Form TC-843

-In the state of Utah, when purchasing, selling or registering a motor vehicle, you will need a Utah Vehicle Bill of Sale, also known as Form TC-843.
-The Utah bill of sale acts as official documentation of the proof of sale.
+In the state of Utah, when purchasing, selling, or registering a motor vehicle, you will need a Vehicle Bill of Sale, also known as Form TC-843.
+It acts as official documentation of the proof of sale.
 It also protects the buyer and the seller from liability should there be any issues relating to the vehicle, such as outstanding traffic tickets or an offense.
-Buyers will need the Utah car bill of sale, along with other documentation, to register the vehicle in their name.
+Buyers will need it, along with other documentation, to register the it in their name.

 Other Documentation

-Alongside the Utah vehicle bill of sale, you will need to complete Form TC-891 (Odometer Disclosure Statement) If another person is registering a vehicle for the new owner, they will be required to complete a Vehicle Power of Attorney (Form TC-737).
+Alongside the bill of sale, you will need to complete Form TC-891 (Odometer Disclosure Statement) If another person is registering a vehicle for the new owner, they will be required to complete a Power of Attorney (Form TC-737).

-Notarization of a Utah car bill of sale is not required, and only the seller is required to sign it.
-Keep in mind that, even a notarized Utah car bill of sale does not grant ownership.
-You will need other documents in order to register the vehicle’s title in your name.
+Notarization is not required, and only the seller is required to sign it.
+Keep in mind that, even a notarized one does not grant ownership.
+You will need other documents in order to register the title in your name.

 Creating a Utah Vehicle Bill of Sale

-• Indicate what type of vehicle it is that you are selling (passenger vehicle, motorcycle, van, light truck, trailer, etc.)
+• Indicate what type of vehicle it is that you are selling (passenger, motorcycle, van, light truck, trailer, etc.)

 • Full legal name of the seller and contact details, including their legal address